syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Label and tick positioning

-Axis labels and ticks can be positioned inside or outside the chart area by using **labelPosition** and **tickPosition** properties.
-By default labels and ticks will be positioned outside the chart area.
+Axis labels and ticks can be positioned inside or outside the chart area by using the **labelPosition** and **tickPosition** properties.
+By default, the labels and ticks are positioned outside the chart area.

 {% highlight js %}